-Dr. Robert Wright, who taught classes in radio and television, passed away in November after a long illness.
-He was 89 years old.
+Dr. Robert Wright, who taught classes in radio and television, passed away in November after

 Bob served in the U.S. Navy, and he attended Northwestern University where he became interested in a career in radio and television news.

 When he graduated, he started announcing and writing the news at a mid-western radio station.